neutralinojs/neutralinojs.github.io/docs/tools/cli.md

 `neu release`

-For preparing your application for a release.
+Prepares your application for a release.
 This command will create `dist` folder.
 Thus, all the required content of the application will be copied and zipped to one file.